james-hughes1/sim_denoising/README.md

 This original code has been migrated to PyTorch, with parts of the PyTorch training pipeline adapted from another repository which can be found [here](https://github.com/edward-n-ward/ML-OS-SIM/tree/master); this software is also associated to recent research investigating the use of machine learning to improve the SIM reconstruction process [[3]](#ml_os_sim).

+The use of the Visible Human Dataset in the project is courtesy of the U.S. National Library of Medicine.

 ## References

 <a id="key_paper">[1]</a>